 So, you may wonder just what role your ears play in this process?

-Your balance system, also known as your vestibular system, is controlled through signals that are carried around your body in order to help your eyes, sensory systems and ears to work together to prevent you from toppling over.
+Your balance system, also known as your vestibular system, is controlled through signals that help your eyes, sensory systems, body and ears to work together to prevent you from toppling over.

 What role does your inner ear play in balance?